solo-io/bumblebee/spec/README.md

 #### Example:

-The following descriptors provide an example of the OCI Image descriptors for an Envoy WASM Filter stored according to the specification:
+The following descriptors provide an example of the OCI Image descriptors for an eBPF module stored according to the specification:
 ```
 [
   {